 So, let’s do the simple math related to Earth’s annual cycles.
 Each lunar cycle has 28 days.
 And 28×13 = 364 days + 1 day “out of time”.
 This last day is a day of love and peace.
 It was a day of meditation and happiness before the new year.

 The harmonious moon phases provide a 13-month moon calendar.
 With this system, the logic is simple to follow.
 Each week starts with Monday and ends with Sunday.
 The 1st day of every month will always be a Monday, and the 7th is on Sunday.
-This makes it easy to plan way ahead and reestablishes our connection to the Universe.

 Above all, this discussion should make you think about how religion has integrated itself into society’s fabric.
 Are you ready to petition for a 13-month calendar?
 This discussion should help you see why it’s essential to question the cultural narrative.
 It should make you think about all the other ways religion has integrated itself into the fabric of our modern lives.